Skip to main content

 5.1.
 Mounting

-The Phoenix Smart IP43 Charger range is designed to be wall mounted using the flanges which protrude from either side of the base.
+The Smart IP43 Charger range is designed to be permanently mounted using the mounting flanges integrated into the heat sink.

 Before mounting, the following aspects should be considered to identify/provide a suitable and safe location: